Verifying the First Nonzero Term: Physical ZKPs for ABC End View, Goishi Hiroi, and Toichika: Verifying the First Nonzero Term of a Sequence

-Given a sequence $S=(x_1,x_2,...,x_n)$ of numbers, $P$ wants to show $V$ the value of the first nonzero term in $S$ without revealing which term it is, i.e. the term $a_i$ with the lowest index $i$ such that $a_i \neq 0$ without revealing $i$.
-Optionally, $P$ may also publicly edit the value of that term.
-The protocol also preserves the order of $S$.
+Suppose a sequence $S=(x_1,x_2,...,x_n)$ of $n$ integers is known only to $P$. $P$ wants to show $V$ the value of the first nonzero term of $S$ without revealing which term it is, i.e. show the value of $x_i$ with the smallest index $i$ such that $x_i \neq 0$ without revealing $i$.
+Optionally, $P$ may also publicly edit the value of $x_i$.
+We develop the following \textit{FirstNonZero} protocol, which can solve this problem.